 Heat Treatment and Tool Steels

-Heat treatment is a controlled process that alters the microstructure of metals to impart properties such as increased surface hardness and high-temperature resistance.
+Heat treatment for steel is a controlled process that alters the microstructure of metals to impart properties such as increased surface hardness and high-temperature resistance.
 Tool steels are a category of carbon alloy steels that have a relatively high carbon content and are alloyed with other metals such as tungsten, chromium, vanadium, and molybdenum.
 The carbides that are formed by alloying carbon with these other metals is part of what gives tools steels their high hardness, resistance to abrasion and deformation, and ability to withstand elevated temperatures along a cutting edge.
 Examples of tool steel components include cutters, reamers, dies, drill bits, knives, and hand tools.

 Austenite and Martensite